 Fodor's Expert Review Yard Bird

-The humble chicken is the raison d'etre of Yard Bird, at the site of a linen warehouse built in the 1750s.
-Start your visit with an aperitif in the Dirty Onion bar downstairs (ask the bartender about the pub's name) which retains the wonderfully evocative original tree-trunk-sized beams, bare floors, and walls of the 18th-century.
+The humble chicken is the raison d'être of Yard Bird, on the site of a linen warehouse built in the 1750s.
+Start your visit with an aperitif in the Dirty Onion bar downstairs (ask the bartender about the pub's name), which retains the original, evocative tree-trunk-size beams, bare floors, and walls of the 18th century.
 Free-range chickens, marinated overnight in lemon, buttermilk, and paprika are cooked on the rotisserie, then cut in half and shared between two.
-From Sunday to Wednesday there's a special meal deal with whole chicken and half a carafe of wine for two costing £22.
-Return to the Dirty Onion for a nightcap; with its smoky turf fire, timber decor, and craft beers from Europe and North America, it has a speakeasy feel and vibes with live traditional music most nights, except Thursday (bluegrass night) and weekends, when acoustic groups take over both inside and out.
+From Sunday to Thursday there's a special deal, with whole chicken and a half carafe of wine for two (£26).
+Return to the Dirty Onion for a nightcap; with its smoky turf fire, timber decor, and craft beers from Europe and North America, it has a "speakeasy" feel, with live traditional music most nights, except Thursday (bluegrass night) and weekends, when acoustic groups take over both inside and out.

 3 Hill St.